calherries/site/posts/2022-01-28-objects-in-clojure.md

     method   method-argument
 ```

 There's no built-in `class` symbol in Clojure that can create objects for us.
 But that doesn't mean it doesn't support OOP!
 You can think of Python's `class` symbol as syntactic sugar.
 Semantically, it creates a function.
-Of course there's more the `class` can do, like inheritance.
-We could implement with functions too, but that's for another post!
+The `class` symbol enables more than just object creation though.
+Inheritance and subtyping are two examples.
+But we could simulate these features in Clojure using dynamic dispatch.
+But that's for another post!